Is this the year you pack up your crew and head to the mountains for that long-anticipated winter vacation on the slopes?

 Talk to any passionate skiers or snowboarders and they’ll convince you why skiing the east or skiing the west is best.

-Activities available off the slopes – Perhaps you plan to spend all day, every day on the mountain perfecting your technique and your turns.
+you plan to spend all day, every day on the mountain perfecting your technique and your turns.
 If you are going on an extended family ski vacation, you may want to find out what else the area has to offer, especially if you have kids.

-Many ski resorts cater to families and offer sleigh rides, sledding, snowshoeing, movie nights, shopping, dance parties, and more.
-Find out what the surrounding towns have to offer as well.
+Many ski resorts cater to families and offer sleigh rides, sledding, snowshoeing, ice skating, movie nights, shopping, dance parties, and more.
+You may want to seek out additional amenities like spa services, a fitness center, an indoor pool, and a hot tub (so fabulous after a day of skiing).

 Ski resorts and the towns that surround them offer a myriad of lodging options depending on your budget and your personal needs.